-As a pillar of our sustainability programs, Nantipa has partnered with the 5 Minute Beach Cleanup Foundation https://www.instagram.com/5minutebeachcleanup/ in an effort to raise awareness about plastic pollution in our oceans.
+As a pillar of our sustainability programs, Nantipa invites guests to join in our effort to raise awareness about plastic pollution in our oceans.
 Our program is powerful in its impact and simplicity.
 Guests are invited to pick up aluminum buckets from the display next to Manzu, and to spend a minimum of five minutes on the beach, picking up micro-plastic residue that is carried in by the tides.
 After taking the plastic waste to the large container, guests tag their activity in their social media feeds, and receive a refreshing smoothie from our bar.
 Even though the actual cleanup has little impact on the beach, it creates a lasting impression on visitors.
 Through this partnership and experience, we help raise awareness of the effects of single use plastic pollution on our oceans.
 Furthermore, we understand how the world is connected through its waterways, and waste gets transported thousands of miles carried by the ocean currents.
-It is an eye-opening and life-changing five minute experience.

 Sustainability is a way of life and a value we hold dear in Nantipa.
 The hotel was designed observing best sustainable practices.